cc32d9/eosio_light_api/README.md

   `network`, `accounts` (array of account names, up to 100 accounts).
-The method generates notifications with `account, balances` in the data field, where balances are in an array of maps with `contract, currency, amount, decimals` keys.
+The method generates notifications with `account, balances` in the data field, where balances are in an array of maps with `contract, currency, amount` keys.

 * `get_token_holders` requires the following parameters: `reqid`, `network`, `contract` and `currency`.
 The method generates notifications with `account, amount` in the data field, returning all token holders and their balances.

 ## User support